faune/homebridge-grohe-sense/README.md

 ## Why did I do this

+If you really want to know this, lets take a stroll down memory lane:

 1. <https://homebridge.io> is AWESOME!
 Props to everyone who contributed
 2. I couldnt find a Ondus Sense plugin for homebridge :-(
 3. I configured OpenHab with FlorianSW <https://github.com/openhab/openhab-addons/blob/2.5.x/bundles/org.openhab.binding.groheondus/>